Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Constrained Fits to Data

 The CFD parameters of this wave were already given in Tables \ref{tab:Selparam} and \ref{tab:Sinparam}.
 Many of them barely move.
 However, there are several that change by around two standard deviations.
 Nevertheless, correlations among them leave the curves within one standard deviation.

 So far, we have been discussing our parameterization of the $S^{1/2}$-wave.
 Concerning the dispersive outputs, in the first line of Fig.~\ref{fig:alltogether} we have gathered all the dispersive results for $f^{1/2}_0$ and compared them with the direct use of the CFD.
-On the left we see that, although the results coming from fixed-$t$ dispersion relations projected in partial waves are roughy consistent with the input, the two hyperbolic determinations are at odds with the UFD input and even more inconsistent among themselves.
-This is very important, for instance, for the determination of the \kap pole, since, strictly speaking, that pole is only within the reach of HDRs, not the projected fixed-$t$.
-Therefore, the same UFD input would yield incompatible \kap poles depending on what HDR is used.
+On the left, we see that, although the results coming from FTPWDR are roughly consistent with the input, the two hyperbolic determinations are at odds with the UFD input and even more inconsistent among themselves.
+This is very important, for instance, for the determination of the \kap pole, since, strictly speaking, that pole is only within the reach of HPWDRs, not the projected fixed-$t$.
+Therefore, the same UFD input would yield incompatible \kap poles depending on what HPWDR is used.
 We will see this in detail in section \ref{sec:kappa}.

 Nevertheless, all these problems disappear for the CFD parameterization (top right), since the three dispersive representations are consistent among themselves and with the CFD parameterization.
 We thus consider that the latter is a very robust and consistent description of this controversial wave.